KeplerGO/kpub/README.md

 optional arguments:
-  -h, --help          show this help message and exit -f dbfile           Location of the Kepler/K2 publication list db.Defaults
+  -h, --help          show this help message and exit -f dbfile           Location of the Kepler/K2 publication list db.
+Defaults
-                      to kpub.db in the package dir.
+                      to ~/.kpub.db.
   -e, --exoplanets    Only show exoplanet publications.
   -a, --astrophysics  Only show astrophysics publications.
   -k, --kepler        Only show Kepler publications.